 Here's a college entrance exam no accredited

+higher education.
 The fallout of the answers may affect potential students everywhere.

 Number I. A legitimate college degree is only earned through a school accredited by an agency approved

 True / False

 Number II.
 A degree of any kind -- Associate of Arts to a PhD -- received from a college or university

 other than one accredited by a US Department of Education approved agency is or should be considered a diploma mill.

 A college/university degree accredited by a US Department of Education agency guarantees graduates a job.

 Now for the Answers:

 of higher learning in America, not one, is, or ever has been, required to have accreditation awarded by any agency approved

 or not approved by the US Department of Education.